 Population Interaction in the Ecosystem

 The environment consists of both abiotic (physical) and biotic (biological) factors.
 Nutrients in the soil, carbon dioxide, water, temperature, atmospheric pressure, wind and osmotic balances are some of the physical aspects required for a living being.

-Along with these abiotic factors of the ecosystem, the populations can be very much affected by their interactions.
+Along with these abiotic factors of the ecosystem, the population can be very much affected by their interactions.

 As the name suggests, it is a relationship when two or more species compete for the same limited resources at the same time, which may be food, water, light, or any prey.
 All these things are crucial for any organism’s growth and survival.

 Camouflage literally means ‘to disguise’.
 It is the phenomena where an organism or a species develops structural adaptation that helps them to blend with their surroundings is known as camouflage.
 This helps them avoid getting detected by predators.

 It is a Greek term which means “living together.”
 In various relationships among two or more species or organisms, both the parties depend on each other for food and survival.
 It is a relationship where one organism lives on another with mutual stereotypic behaviour.

 There are three types of Symbiosis: